 Each Windows workstation will log the following data:

 - User identification of each user who has used that workstation

-- User identification the last user who has used that workstation
+- User identification of the last user who has used that workstation

-Certain constituent servers of the MCS system automatically log information about users sessions, according to the resources used to support the session.
+Certain constituent servers of the DS systems automatically log information about users sessions, according to the resources used to support the session.
 The data logged are as follows:

 - Date and time

 - User identification